 Moth caterpillars are introduced to your garden when a moth lays eggs on your plant leaves.
 You may see these eggs on the undersides of the leaves of your plants.

 Some moths lay single eggs, and others lay clusters of eggs.

-Naturally, each egg hatches to become a little caterpillar and the caterpillars set to work eating the food of their choice.
+Naturally, each egg hatches to become a little caterpillar and the caterpillars eat the food source of their choice.

 Very often food of their choice is also the food of your choice.